 Receiving Payment and Associated Fees

-A plain white envelope addressed from “Money Network Cardholder Services” will house these prepaid cards, so American citizens (before being told otherwise) have assumed that these cards are a scam.
-Due to this, many have simply destroyed, lost or threw away their prepaid card.
+These prepaid cards were sent in a plain white envelope addressed from “Money Network Cardholder Services” and many American citizens (before being told otherwise) assumed that they were a scam.
+Due to this, many have simply destroyed, lost, or threw away their prepaid card.
 To make sure your card is authentic, look for the “Visa Debit” sign on the front and the issuing bank (MetaBank) on the back.
 Luckily, a free replacement card can be issued by calling MetaBank customer service, where the standard fee of $7.50 will be waived for first time occurrences.

 The EIP debit card is a quick and easy way to get access to stimulus payments if you opted out or do not have access to direct deposit.
 These cards are secure, convenient and your purchases are not recorded or tracked by any government agencies, so you are free to spend, save, or invest your money accordingly!